 Honestly, most of our members already have their own initiatives because this industry is motivated to do travel right.
 We also have some initiatives that anyone in the industry can be a part of The Adventure Travel Conservation Fund, Tomorrow’s Air, and Neutral Together.

-Like the Sustainability Leaders Project, ATTA has declared a climate emergency, which involves a commitment to cut the total carbon emissions per trip arising from operations and travel services from member organizations.
+Like the Sustainability Leaders United, ATTA has declared a climate emergency, which involves a commitment to cut the total carbon emissions per trip arising from operations and travel services from member organizations.
 How will tour operators and tourism boards implement this, considering that many countries thrive (if not depend) on tourism from international markets?

 It is a challenge we have to tackle together and hopefully get the traveller involved as well.
 Most importantly, it is to reduce existing waste and footprints and then to offset or recapture the carbon through previously mentioned initiatives.